Enjoy Travel to Japan!

 What is Oni Kenbai?

-Oni Kenbai is a traditional folk performance from Iwate Prefecture, characterized by powerful dances and brave swordplay.
+Oni Kenbai (Oni Kenbai) is a traditional folk performing art from Iwate Prefecture, characterized by powerful dances and bold sword techniques.

-Rooted in Buddhist teachings, it has been passed down since before the Edo period as a ritual to ward off evil spirits and pray for the peace of the people.
+Rooted in Buddhist teachings, it has been passed down since before the Edo period as a ritual to ward off evil spirits and pray for the peace and well-being of the people.

-As the name suggests, performers wear masks resembling "oni" (demons), wield swords, and dance to the rhythmic beat of drums and flutes.
+As the name suggests, the dancers wear masks resembling “oni” (demons), hold swords, and dance to the rhythmic sounds of drums and flutes.

-This article will introduce the history of Oni Kenbai, its highlights, and places where you can watch it!
+In this article, we will introduce in detail the history of Oni Kenbai, highlights to watch for, and places where you can see performances!

 Highlights of Oni Kenbai